Peer Teaching Observation

 Peer teaching observation is when a colleague observes your teaching efforts.
 This colleague may be in your discipline area or it may be someone outside your expertise area.
 The observation should be conducted with the mindset of identifying both areas of teaching prowess and areas of improvement.

 Why have peer observations?

 In some departments and colleges, teaching observations are required on a consistent basis.
-In others, peer teaching evaluations are part of the dossier for 3rd year reviews (OP 32.38) and/or promotion and tenure (OP 32.01).
+In others, peer teaching evaluations are part of the dossier for 3rd-year reviews (OP 32.38) and/or promotion and tenure (OP 32.01).
 OP 32.32 (Performance Evaluation of Faculty) includes information about peer evaluation of teaching.

 Observation is not the same as evaluation.
 For many people, this process is an opportunity to seek nonjudgmental feedback about a classroom instructional strategy.
 This process often serves as a catalyst for change and an opportunity to discuss teaching.